Learn how to clean gold coins properly with this comprehensive guide.

 Gold tends to get tarnished over time due to exposure to air or dirty surfaces.

-Therefore, it is necessary to take precautions and avoid unnecessary damage while cleaning them.
+Therefore, you’ll need to take precautions and avoid unnecessary damage while cleaning them.

-Cleaning rare coins can be a demanding process if you don’t have the right tools.
+Cleaning rare coins can be demanding if you don’t have the right tools.

 One tool that makes this process much easier is a coin sander.

 You’ll also need a soft towel or soft rag.